Nahelam/PS2-Game-Mods/Burnout 3 Takedown/Network Play/README.md

 ### Disable Buddy System

-The current server emulator has a known issue causing a lot of pre-game timeouts when using the buddy system .\
+The current server emulator has a known issue causing a lot of pre-game timeouts when using the buddy system.\
 Preventing the game from communcating with the buddy server avoids this issue, please note that **ALL** players must have it enabled.